AtheerAlzhrani/realwaste_image_calssification_using_tensorflow/README.md

 * Textile Trash
 * Vegetation
 ## Project Overview
 This project demonstrates how to classify images of waste items using a tf.keras.Sequential model.
-It leverages tf.keras.utils.image_dataset_from_directory to load and manage the dataset.The focus of the project is on implementing a basic machine learning workflow
+It leverages tf.keras.utils.image_dataset_from_directory to load and manage the dataset.

 ## Workflow:
 * Data Exploration